What is a Community Response Network, or CRN?

 It is recognized that offering support to adults who may be abused or neglected, and having access to some new legal tools, is only part of what will make a difference in peoples' lives.
 As well there is a need for increased coordination at the community level, not only of responses to individuals who are abused or neglected, but also coordination in terms of working towards prevention over time.
 Community Response Networks are the vehicles for achieving increased coordination of community responses to abuse and neglect.
-Today, there are CRNs established or under development all over BC.
+Today, there are CRNs established or under development all over British Columbia.

 CRNs provide a foundation for the community, as a whole, to work together as a team on an equal playing field, sharing power and responsibility, to:

-- develop ways to coordinate and support their activities.
+- develop ways to coordinate and support their activities,

-- facilitate and promote an interdisciplinary approach to services and support
+- facilitate and promote an interdisciplinary approach to services and support,

-- keep track of how response is working
+- keep track of how response is working,

-- work on related activities such as community development, education, prevention and advocacy.
+- work on related activities such as community development, education, prevention and advocacy,

-- develop community protocols
+- develop community protocols, and

 - support designated agencies in carrying out their responsibilities.